Be Social

 Currency – Up to Date

-To remain current on prices and market trends, Mr. Grove periodically travels to national level antiques shows, numerous auctions at different market levels, studies domestic and foreign museum exhibits, completes continuing education programs, and adds dozens of books to his extensive topical reference library each year.
+To remain current on prices and market trends, Mr. Grove periodically travels to national level antiques shows, numerous auctions in different market levels, completes continuing education programs, adds dozens of books to his extensive topical reference library each year, studies domestic and foreign museum exhibits: the Smithsonian and its associate museums including the National Gallery, the Boston Museum of Art, the Louvre, the British Museum, and countless other museums in the UK, Italy, Greece, Turkey, Egypt, Austria, Germany, Spain, Rhodes, Crete, France, and numerous others across the US, EU, Mexico and the Caribbean.

 Institutional Clients – National

-American Society of Appraisers (ASA), Appraisers Association of America (AAA), USAA Insurance, U.S. Trust, Wachovia Trust, Bessemer Trust, Allstate®, BB&T Trust, State Farm®, Nationwide®, Erie®, Cabell Insurance, Farmers Insurance, Virginia Farm Bureau Insurance, Bankers Insurance, Flather & Perkins, and others.
+The American Society of Appraisers (ASA), the Appraisers Association of America (AAA), the Royal Institution of Chartered Surveyors (RICS)The Supreme Court of the United StatesThe Donegal Insurance Group, University of Virginia Art Museum, USAA Insurance, U.S. Trust (now a division of Bank of America), Wells Fargo (formerly Wachovia) Trust, Bessemer Trust, Allstate®, BB&T Trust, State Farm®, Nationwide®, Erie®, Cabell Insurance, Farmers Insurance, Virginia Farm Bureau Insurance, Bankers Insurance, Flather & Perkins, Martha Jefferson Hospital, Southern Insurance Company, Holman Moving Systems, Alfa Insurance Group, Virginia Commerce Bank, and others.

 Mr. Grove is a retired professional dealer of American antique furniture, Americana, folk art, stoneware, redware, yellowware, quilts, art, books, rugs, and numerous other classes of antiques for over twenty-five years.
 In addition to operating a storefront with a large upscale inventory, he has sold antiques at regional and National level shows (collateral experience) from The Pier in New York City to The Heart of Country Show in Nashville Tennessee and many points in between.